Permissive Footpaths

 Sheep Hill Quarry Lime Kiln

-Although not currently accessible, the site around a restored, top loading, ‘Draw Kiln’ within the Sheep Hill Quarry will hopefully be safe for visitors to view in the future.
+The site around a restored, top loading, ‘Draw Kiln’ within the Sheep Hill Quarry is now safe for visitors to view.

 Lime was produced for use in building mortar, lime wash, daub and lime flooring.
 It was also applied to fields to raise the pH on permanent pastures & promote the release of trace elements important to plant & animal growth & production.